INTERESTING FACTS ON SOUTH AMERICA !!!

 South America experiences every climate there is imaginable.
 It’s terrain has such a wide variety of features, such as, hot tropical regions, huge mountain ranges, deserts, rainforests, grasslands and frozen glaziers.
-In addition, it is located near the site of seismic activity, making it a high risk Earthquake zone.
+In addition, it’s also located near the site of seismic activity, making it a high risk earthquake zone.

-The Angel Falls in Venezuela are the world’s highest waterfalls.
+The Angel Falls in Venezuela is the world’s highest waterfalls.

 The incredible Inca estate, high up in the Andes mountains is one of the New Seven Wonders of the World.

 South America is home to many endangered animals such as, the jaguar, the giant armadillo, the buffy-headed marmoset, the giant otter, the pygmy short tailed opossum, the Amazonian manatee, the Orinoco crocodile, the Panamanian golden frog and the Galapagos giant tortoise.